a94999727-ai/Shuru-Kare/README.md

 # Shuru-Kare
-This is a basic learning
+This is a basic learning.